31 December Journal Prompts for a Busy Month

 It can be uncomfortable to get all close and personal with our innermost thoughts, but leaving your thoughts and feelings unaddressed won’t give you that “relief” that makes journaling so therapeutic.

 The best way to practice getting comfortable with letting out all your unfiltered thoughts is to try a brain dump, where you let your thoughts flow onto paper as they come to you–completely naturally.
-You can try my ultimate brain dump trigger list to get those thoughts flowing!

 Tip #2: Make it easy